-It’s very difficult for parents to see their daughter struggling with emotional, mental or social issues.
-An independent living program like Journey Home provides a safe place where young women from Wisconsin can learn how to cope, and even better how to be successful in our modern society.
+It’s very difficult for parents to see their child struggling with emotional, mental or social issues.
+An independent living program like Journey Home provides a safe place where teens from Wisconsin can learn how to cope, and even better how to be successful in our modern society.

-Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes young women all over the country, including Wisconsin.
+Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes teens all over the country, including Wisconsin.
 According to scientific literature, living in a goal oriented environment enhances residents’ probability of success.

 We differentiate ourselves form other independent living programs because of the involvement of both parents and residents in establishing goals and intermediate steps along each girl’s personal journey.

-Our professional team welcomes every girl between 16 and 21 from Wisconsin, eager to transform these girls into happy, satisfied and successful members of society by improving either their inner and outer skills.
+Our professional team welcomes every girl or child assigned female at birth between 16 and 21 from Wisconsin, eager to transform these girls and assigned female at birth into happy, satisfied and successful members of society by improving either their inner and outer skills.

 Journey Home helps Wisconsin teens in a Independent Living Program setting who are struggling with challenges similar to those below:

 – Academic Underachievement

 – Grief and Loss

 – Mood Disorders

 At Journey Home, we believe that a well-rounded therapeutic approach leads to a solid foundation for positive growth and development.
 Our approach to therapy is based on decades of research conducted by members of our therapeutic team.